 Stock Return Characteristics, Skew Laws, and the Differential Pricing of Individual Equity Options

 This article provides several new insights into the economic sources of skewness.
-First, we document the differential pricing of individual equity options versus the market index, and relate it to variations in the skew.
-The change-of-measure induced by marginal-utility tilting of the physical density can introduce skews in the risk-neutral return density.
-We derive the skew laws that decompose individual return skewness into a systematic skewness component and an idiosyncratic skewness component.
-Our empirical analysis of OEX options and 30 of its individual components demonstrates that individual risk-neutral distributions differ from that of the market index by being far less negatively skewed.
+First, we document the differential pricing of individual equity options versus the market index, and relate it to variations in return skewness.
+Second, we show how risk aversion introduces skewness in the risk-neutral density.
+Third, we derive laws that decompose individual return skewness into a systematic component and an idiosyncratic component.
+Empirical analysis of OEX options and 30 stocks demonstrates that individual risk-neutral distributions differ from that of the market index by being far less negatively skewed.
 This paper explains the presence and evolution of risk-neutral skewness over time and in the cross-section of individual stocks.

 Suggested Citation: Suggested Citation